 I met the risen Jesus when my wife walked down the aisle.
 I met him in the hospital delivery room when each of my kids were born.
-In these times it’s as if His Spirit whispered in my ear, “Here is an abundant blessing I have in store for you; shaken together and running over, poured into your lap.”
+In these times it’s as if His Spirit whispered in my ear, “Here is an abundant blessing for you; shaken together and running over, poured into your lap.”
 (Luke 6:38)

 The risen Jesus has helped me put out the bins, clean up vomit, read bedtime stories, change the sheets and say ‘I’m sorry’ for the last 20 years.
 He has challenged me to love, serve and listen even when I am stubborn and begrudging.
 He still has to do that on a pretty regular basis!

-I met the risen Jesus last week in the park when I climbed a tree and remembered the one who loves me more than any of the stuff I do for him.
+I meet the risen Jesus when I climb a tree in the park and remember that the One who called me loves me more than any of the stuff I do for him.
 I meet him whenever I sit on my back deck with my coffee, absorb the green of the trees around me and say ‘Come Holy Spirit’.
 It’s not always bells and whistles; but I’ve come to learn His presence is always there.
 He’s constant like that.

 I continue to meet the risen Jesus at unpredictable moments, in unique people and unplanned ways.
 You can’t script it, you just have to be open.

 How about you?
 Have you met the risen Jesus?
 Have you even considered that you may have already?
-His disguises are many and you need the eyes of faith.
-Mary Magdalene didn’t recognise the risen Jesus in the garden.
-Nor did the two disciples on the road to Emmaus.
-But if in the circumstances and people of your life the light-bulbs suddenly go on, let me encourage you to write it down.
-Even better, tell someone about it.
+His disguises are many and you will need the eyes of faith.
+Mary Magdalene didn’t recognise the risen Jesus in the garden (John 20); nor did the two disciples on the road to Emmaus (Luke 24).
+But if in the circumstances and people of your life the light-bulbs suddenly go on, make sure you write it down.
+Even better, tell someone about it!